SeisComP/seiscomp/doc/base/tests.rst

    make test

 in the build directory.
-Thats it.
+That's it.

-Test implementation
+Test Implementation
 ===================

 The following section shows an example of a simple but in many cases sufficient